Churchyards, Headstones and Burials

 Minster Chambers, 42/44 Castle Street, Salisbury, SP1 3TX.

-The current fee (until the end of 2013) on the lodging of a petition for the reservation of a grave space is £235.40.
-A cheque in that sum, made payable to “Batt Broadbent”, should accompany the petition when it is sent to the Registry.
+The fee changes in January every year, so please contact the Registry for details.
+A cheque made payable to 'Batt Broadbent' should accompany the petition when it is sent to the Registry.

 - Full name (including all forenames), address and age of each petitioner and if more than one petitioner, their relationship, e.g. husband and wife.